-Our first, tentative steps into the retro world came in 2010 when we published our first ever book, the ‘Dirty Stop Out’s Guide to 1970s Sheffield’.
+Our first, tentative steps into the retro world came in 2010 when we published our debut book, the ‘Dirty Stop Out’s Guide to 1970s Sheffield’.

 Things might have stopped there if it hadn’t been for the most amazing chain of events that made us realise the true power of nostalgia.

 Divorcees Ann and Chris Jackson hadn’t spoken for nearly three decades when a photo of their 1970s wedding day appeared in the book.

 The photo that appeared in the 'Dirty Stop Out's Guide to 1970s Sheffield'